Ragdoll cat Lifespan| origin | History and major health Problem

 Kidney Disease

 Ragdoll cats are prone to kidney problems.
 PKD (Polycystic kidney disease) is a mediate issue in which multiple plaques develop in the kidneys and the efficiency of the kidneys decreases.
 If not treated properly, the kidneys may stop working completely.
-There are no visible symptoms initially but it is important to monitor this condition with regular ultrasound and ultrasound.
-To prevent this problem, keep your cat hydrated and take them for regular vet checkups.

 Conclusion